rdlalmeida/intermediate-cadence-course-submissions/Chapter3.0/Day1/Day1Answers.md

 * a capability to your public Capability<&FlowToken.Vault{FungibleToken.Receiver}>

 This one took a while, with all the contract importing and figuring out how to get the references to the Collection, but here it is:
+(Just a side note: I actually had to use the concepts from the next day, i.e., Chp3, Day2, to be able to complete this one.
+Grabbing a reference to the FLOAT Collection was failing at first, because I was only getting a Capability to FLOAT.Collection - no interfaces included.
+Since I didn't have access to the transaction that created that collection in my account, I went and listed the PublicPaths and respective Types stored - stuff from future chapters - in order to understand which interfaces I needed to use in the borrow function.)

 * getMainnetData.cdc

 ```cadence